heig-vd-dai-course/heig-vd-dai-course/CONTRIBUTING.md

 server.

-A local server is automatically available when using the Development Container at the following address: <http://localhost:8080/>.
+A local server is automatically available when using the Development Container at the following address: <http://localhost:9090/>.

 ## Taking screenshots

-All window screenshots are taken with the `Screenshop.app` tool from Apple.
+All window screenshots are taken with the `Screenshot.app` tool from Apple.
 You can open it with the `Command + Shift + 5` shortcut. **Show floating thumbnail** is enabled in the options.